 The beginning of the millennium was a new dawn for the mobile phone industry as “smartphone” was brought up.

 In 2002, sony Ericsson, another famous brand, launched the first smartphone to compete with Nokia’s 9210 series phone.

 However, the Smartphone wasn’t attractive for the mass market and was rather suitable for a specialized section of business owners; it wasn’t a surprise that it failed to gather a customer base; nevertheless, the launch of the Nokia 7650 was another blow that struck Sony’s device, and it was no longer produced.

 A Golden Period

-Then came the year 2004, Nokia launched N-gag, the first phone with a primary purpose of gaming, thus paving a more contemporary industry path.
+Then came the year 2004, Nokia launched N-gag, the first phone with a primary purpose of gaming, thus paving a more current industry path.